 - The minimum Student Visa Australia age limit is 18 years.
 Candidates must state the adequacy of welfare if they are under 18 years of age (not required for applicants above 18 years of age).

 - Must not hold any other type of visa.

 - You must be a temporary entrant and intend to return back after completing the program.

 - Criminal record check results

 The application process for the Student Visa for Australia from India must be started at least 6 weeks before the commencement of the course.
 Make sure you timely apply for it as the process may take time to be completed.
-Refer to the below-mentioned steps which will guide you about the Australia Study Visa process-
+You may note that during the application process, you will be required to pay the Australia student visa fee which starts from AUD 710.00, unless exempt.
+Refer to the below-mentioned steps which will guide you through the Australia Study Visa process-

 STEP 1: Visit the official website and create your account.

 STEP 2: Fill up the application form corresponding to the Subclass 500.

 STEP 3: Once you have filled in the details, you will be required to upload necessary documents like a copy of the passport, etc.

 STEP 4: You will receive a unique transaction number for your application through which you can check the status of your application.